 Also called chronic rhinosinusitis, chronic sinusitis occurs when symptoms persist for more than 12 weeks or recur three times within a year.

-I showed numerous studies More than 50% of people with moderate to severe asthma also have chronic sinusitis.
+I showed studies More than 50% of people with moderate to severe asthma also have chronic sinusitis.

 When should you visit a doctor?